urbanwildlifeinstitute/UWIN_tutorials/tutorials/Auto-logistic occupancy/auto-logistic.md

 **null** - opossum occupancy is constant across sites <br>
 **habitat hypothesis** - opossum occupancy is explained by spatial variables, impervious cover and income.
 We hypothesize that opossum occupancy will decrease with impervious cover due to limited habitat availability and increase with income as we suspect communities of higher income will be built closer to water and forested landscapes.  <br>
-**temporal hypothesis** - opossum occupancy varies seasonally and we hypothesize occupancy will be lowest in the coldest months when they are mostly likley to hunker down in dens and spend less time foraging.
+**temporal hypothesis** - opossum occupancy varies seasonally and we hypothesize occupancy will be lowest in the coldest months when they are mostly likely to hunker down in dens and spend less time foraging.

 ### null model (no covariates)
 ```R